Selection and improvement of product formulae for best performance of quantum simulation: Discussion

+The threshold for 10th order product formulae to outperform 8th order product formulae is very large, so 10th order would only be optimal for simulations well beyond the scale considered for quantum algorithms.
+Similarly, it would not be useful to consider 12th or higher order product formulae for the purpose of Hamiltonian simulation, as the threshold would be even larger.
+For large quantum simulations that are still reasonable to perform on a quantum computer, such as those considered in Refs.~\cite{rubin2023quantum} or \cite{SuPRXQuantum21}, the best performance is provided by our 8th order product formulae (out of the extensive set of product formulae tested).
+For more moderately sized simulations 6th order will be optimal, and in our testing we find that the product formula $S_9 6$ of Ref.~\cite{Blanes2006processing} provides excellent performance.
+For smaller simulations, as in NISQ experiments, 4th order product formulae would be ideal, with $S_6$ of Ref.~\cite{BLANES2002313} and $P_6 4$ of \cite{Blanes2006processing} providing the best performance.

+Care is required in determining the thresholds between the orders.
+Using the formula based on the asymptotic scaling can yield estimates of the $T/\epsilon$ threshold corresponding to large time steps where the asymptotic scaling no longer holds.
+When properly accounting for the error for a given time step, the $T/\epsilon$ threshold can change by many orders of magnitude.
+This can also be a problem more generally in estimating the complexity of an algorithm.
+Estimating the number of time steps based on the asymptotic expression may correspond to unrealistically large time steps, so the asymptotic formula is inaccurate.
+We find that significant performance gains can be obtained by fine-tuning a product formula for larger time steps.

 A potential topic for future work is further customising product formulae for large time steps.
 We have customised the 8th order product formula to improve the threshold, but it would also be possible to customise the 6th and 4th order product formulae.
 It would also be possible to customise the product formulae for larger time steps with the fermionic Hamiltonians.
-So far we have only customised the 8th order product formula for general matrices.
+This approach could be used to provide better performance for small-scale simulations suitable for NISQ devices.
+It could also potentially extend the parameter range where 6th order product formulae provide best performance to larger simulations on fault tolerant quantum computers.